yeehaa123/elab/h2020/proposal/FINAL TO BE erc_proposal_template.md

 The consortium will provide training and consultation to humanities students, researchers and scholars.
 It will gernerate models and strategies concerning the use and development of ICT for teaching and education in an online and offline context that are valueable to other universities, public institutions and companies.

-In order to involve a large number of students, researcher, scholars but also non-technology biased people in gereral terms, the platform reaches out to other universities, knowledge institutions and private partners alike.

-in order to initiate a dialoge about new forms of education that not only integrate ICT but empower a large number of people to use and shape these technologies to their specific needs.
+In order to involve a large number of students, researcher, scholars but also non-technology biased people in gereral terms, the platform reaches out to other universities, knowledge institutions and private partners alike in order to initiate a dialoge about new forms of education that not only integrate ICT but empower a large number of people to use and shape these technologies to their specific needs.
 Due to the open licenses used the digital tools developed by the students can be applied and altered also by social institutions, civic movements or the general public.